U.S. orders airlines to replace cockpit displays on 1,300 Boeing airplanes

 A number of airlines and Honeywell asked the FAA to delay or reduce the effects of the directive, but the regulator said the move was necessary to avoid loss of information during take-offs or landings, which could result in “loss of airplane control at an altitude insufficient for recovery.”

-Reporting by Ramkumar Iyer and Supriya Kurane in Bangalore; Editing by Lisa Shumaker and Stephen Coates
+Honeywell and Boeing were not immediately available for comment.
+(Reporting by Ramkumar Iyer in Bangalore; Editing by Lisa Shumaker)